Life Insurance Calculator: How Much Coverage Do You Need In 2026?

 Whole Life Insurance

-So long as you continue paying premiums, Whole Life Insurance protects you for the entire lifetime.
-In addition to the death benefit, Whole Life Insurance also acquires cash value that a client can borrow against or even use for investments.
+So long as you continue paying premiums, Whole Life Insurance protects you for your entire lifetime.
+It builds cash value that grows according to policy guarantees and dividends, not market speculation.

 • Permanent coverage (doesn’t expire)